donovan-h-parks/PhyloRank/README.md

 ## Example data

-Example data is provided in the `example` directory.
+Example data is provided in the `example_data` directory.
 This tree can be decorated and the RED of each taxon establish as follows:
 ```
 >phylorank decorate --skip_rd_refine ar122_r89.tree ar122_taxonomy_r89.tsv ar122_r89.decorated.tree
 >phylorank outliers ar122_r89.decorated.tree ar122_taxonomy_r89.tsv output_dir